-The Tamborine Mountain Progress Association was formed in May, 1915.
-In 2015 it will be one hundred years old.
+The Tamborine Mountain Progress Association was formed over one hundred years ago in May, 1915.
 As always, it has been a community organization serving the broad interests of the local residents.

 Today, TMPA is a registered Community Purpose organization.
 “Progress Association” is a very old fashioned term for “community organization”.
 There are several left in Australia, one is in a town on the Murray River.
 We have kept the name for historic reasons.